mbalaguerq/mbalaguerq/README.md

 - 👋 Hi, I’m @mbalaguerq
 - 👀 I’m interested in keep learning
-- 🌱 I’m currently develping with larabel blade and vue projects and i enjoy it!
+- 🌱 I’m currently develping with laravel blade and vue projects and i enjoy it!
 - 📫 How to reach me: marc.balaguer.quintana@gmail.com

 <!---